 David Flower Glass Art

 As a decorative and functional medium, glass was extensively developed in Egypt and Assyria, brought to the fore by the Romans (who spread glass blowing, invented by the Phoenicians), and includes amongst its greatest triumphs European cathedral stained glass windows.
 Great ateliers like Tiffany, Lalique, Daum, Gallé, the Corning schools in upper New York state, and Steuben Glass Works took glass art to the highest levels.
 Glass from Murano (also known as Venetian glass) is the result of hundreds of years of refinement and invention.
-Murano is still held as the birthplace of modern glass art.
+Murano is the birthplace of modern glass art.

 Q1.
 Sunil – What’s the first artwork you completed that you can remember?

 David – The first piece of work I remember making that had something to say was a piece of ceramics when I was 13.
 I don’t know the thinking behind the concept very well.
 Teenage angst seems to be the most likely culprit, but I can describe the piece of work: I sculpted my hand and forearm in clay, and in the palm of my hand was my ideal house – complete in every detail.
 The writing rises from a beach scene, and hundreds of steps are carved into the wrist and forearm.
 However, the steps do not make it to the outstretched palm.
 Down at the base of the forearm, a train disappears into a tunnel in the forearm, coming from the ocean side and reappearing on the beachside as an ocean liner scattering the beachgoers.
 The other kids in the class made pots and bowls with pretty pictures glazed into them whilst I sculpted an idyllic scene that turned to carnage.
 My teachers thought I was odd.
 I remember thinking my classmates were strange – we could make anything we wanted, and they all made a pot or a bowl!